collapsed-stacks/startups/questions/5804/i-ve-created-a-web-application-and-now-a-company-has-offered-to-buy-my-source-co.md

 - tagged: `software`, `web-development`, `programmers`, `applications`
 - score: 7

-<p>I'm a junior LAMP stack developer and I have created a CRM(Customer Relation Management Software) and it has become very successful, so successful in fact that a company that makes 2.5 billion annually has inquired how much it would cost for them to become co-owners of my software(basically they want to buy the source code and let me continue to develop it).
+I'm a junior LAMP stack developer and I have created a CRM(Customer Relation Management Software) and it has become very successful, so successful in fact that a company that makes 2.5 billion annually has inquired how much it would cost for them to become co-owners of my software(basically they want to buy the source code and let me continue to develop it).
 I've been doing research all day and night, but I'm still clueless as exactly how I should approach this situation.
 How should I evaluate my software?
 What steps should be taken?
-Any ideas or advice would be greatly appreciated.</p>
+Any ideas or advice would be greatly appreciated.

-<p><strong>BASICALLY:</strong> They want to pay for a copy of the software without the right to redistribute(They say their plans are for internal use and not redistribution of any kind) and keep me as the developer.
-Where would I go from there?</p>
+**BASICALLY:** They want to pay for a copy of the software without the right to redistribute(They say their plans are for internal use and not redistribution of any kind) and keep me as the developer.
+Where would I go from there?